 Standard Hospital Benefit

 The Standard Hospital Benefit (SHB) is the minimum benefit package that must be included in any health insurance policy sold in Bermuda.
-SHB covers hospital costs locally and overseas; and insurers are obligated to pay all claims under SHB.
+SHB covers the majority of local hospital costs and some non-hospital care; and insurers are obligated to pay all claims under SHB.

 Applications for additions to the SHB are not being accepted at this time following a moratorium by the Bermuda Health Council.
-The moratorium will be in effect until December 2014, pending review of the SHB by the Bermuda Health Council.
+The moratorium will be in effect pending review of the SHB by the Bermuda Health Council.